qdsang/TinyMPC.github.io/docs/index.md

     <div style="text-align: left;">
         <br>
         <br>
         TinyMPC is now also capable of handling conic constraints!
-In (b), we benchmarked TinyMPC against two existing conic solvers with embedded support, [SCS](https://www.cvxgrp.org/scs/){:target="_blank"} and [ECOS](https://web.stanford.edu/~boyd/papers/ecos.html){:target="_blank"}, on the rocket soft-landing problem. {==TinyMPC achieves an average speed-up of 13x over SCS and 137x over ECOS while performing no dynamic allocation and scaling to much larger problems.==}
+In (b), we benchmarked TinyMPC against two existing conic solvers with embedded support, [SCS](https://www.cvxgrp.org/scs/){:target="_blank"} and [ECOS](https://web.stanford.edu/~boyd/papers/ecos.html){:target="_blank"}, on the rocket soft-landing problem.
+TinyMPC achieves an average speed-up of 13x over SCS and 137x over ECOS.
         <!-- #gain, because of its lack of generality, TinyMPC is orders of magnitudes faster than SCS and ECOS. -->
     </div>
 </figure>